-Zerto Tools For Linux Warning: “Your Fstab Contains A Direct Path To A Disk And May Cause Issues When Booting In AWS”
+Error: Zerto Tools For Linux Warning: “Your Fstab Contains A Direct Path To A Disk And May Cause Issues When Booting In AWS”

-Viewed 112 times
+Viewed 192 times

 - Example of bootable fstab:

-- Example of non bootable fstab:
+- Example of non-bootable fstab:

-One such validation warning that may appear is seen below:
+One such validation warning might appear: